 The Office of Stewardship

 Often times when someone hears the word stewardship, they automatically think of money.
-I have a co-worker who, for many years, did all of the administrative work necessary for the annual appeal every year.
-I still often hear her say, “When I worked in Stewardship.”
-In fact, to reduce stewardship just to money is a very impoverished way to look at Christian Stewardship.
+This is understandable because around the country, offices and businesses dedicated to fundraising often have stewardship in their titles.
+Sometimes stewardship looks like “a fancy way to get people to donate more money to the Church.”
+But the reality is to reduce stewardship just to money is a very impoverished way to look at Christian Stewardship.
 Stewardship is about our money, but it is about so much more than just our money.